 Bringing a claim of this nature by definition admits that the will is valid – the challenge is simply that the will in its present form is unfair.

 The various challenges are made to give rise to differing outcomes or remedies.
-Someone may seek to set aside a will which will result in the previous will becoming the last will.
+For instance, someone may seek to set aside a will which will result in the previous will becoming the last will.

-All of these different grounds require different evidence to enable a claim to set aside the will to proceed.
+All of these different grounds require different evidence to enable a claim to set aside the will to proceed and to solve inheritance disputes.

 Under the Inheritance (Provision for Family & Dependents) Act 1975 the claim is that the will fails to make “reasonable financial provision”.
 Unfortunately there is no science as to what that term means.
 It depends upon the status of the claimant to the deceased and thereafter all of the circumstances of the case including the size of the estate, the claimant’s circumstances and all of the other beneficiaries circumstances.